PennockTech/dummyapp/README.md

-This Git repo is setup so that pushes automatically trigger builds within Circle CI, which creates a from-scratch Docker image (using a multi-stage Dockerfile) and deploys it to both Docker Hub and, for master branch, to Heroku.
+This Git repo is setup so that pushes automatically trigger builds within Circle CI, which creates a from-scratch Docker image (using a multi-stage Dockerfile) and deploys it to both Docker Hub and, for main branch, to Heroku.

 Well, it did, but I've shut down the Heroku app, so that bit of logic is